 How to Treat a Gum Abscess?

-Unfortunately a gum abscess won’t heal without intervention from a professional dentist.
-Gum Abscess treatment requires draining the abscess and removing debris and bacteria out of the periodontal pocket.
+Unfortunately, a gum abscess won’t heal without intervention from a professional dentist.
+Gum Abscess treatment requires draining the abscess and removing debris and bacteria from the periodontal pocket.
 A dentist may recommend a procedure called ‘deep cleaning’.
-Deep cleaning can be divided into two parts;
+Deep cleaning is separated into two parts;

 - Periodontal Scaling

 - Root Planning

-Root Planning, the second phase of deep cleaning involves the dentist cleaning the root of the tooth.
-If possible, the dentist will smooth the root of the tooth with the goal to reattach the tooth to the gum.
-The dentist will reduce and minimize the pocket space that may trap unwanted bacterial build up.
+Root Planning, the second phase of deep cleaning, involves the dentist cleaning the tooth’s root.
+The dentist will smooth the tooth’s core to reattach the tooth to the gum.
+The dentist will reduce and minimise the pocket space that may trap unwanted bacterial build up.

 The purpose of Deep teeth cleaning is to treat gum disease.

 Preventing a Gum Abscess

 Maintaining good oral hygiene practices at home combined with regular dental check-up visits can help prevent the formation of a gum abscess.
-Good oral hygiene to prevent tooth decay that may lead to an abscess include:
+Good oral hygiene to prevent tooth decay that may lead to an abscess includes: